 “No, what about Kelvedon and Cheyenne,” I told him, seeing the panic in his eyes I had to remember he was fifteen like me, not an adult, “they were obviously trying to block something from getting up here, maybe they were military,”

 “It would make sense, with all the casings,” he nodded.
 I could see the colour come back into his face as the analytical part of his mind took over.

 “But, I still don’t know what the hell has been happening,” I returned, stumped, “We need to speak to Kelvedon,”

 “What’s that?”
 Noah distracted me from my thoughts to point out a door I had not noticed before.

-“Let’s check it out,” I moved towards the door, which was already opened and noticed the door was quite thick.
-I swung it closed a bit and saw a sign that declared this was the ‘Evidence Room’.
-I looked in and took note of the shelves in the large room, but all were empty except for some single 9mm bullets.
+“Let’s check it out,” I moved towards the door, which was already opened.
+I noticed the door was quite thick.
+Swinging it closed a bit there was a sign that declared this was the ‘Evidence Room’.
+I looked in taking note of the shelves in the large room, but all were empty except for some single 9mm bullets.
 In the corner were four or five camp beds.

 “They obviously left in a hurry,” Noah noted.

 “Why would you say that?”
 I asked as he stood alongside me.